loopbackio/loopback-next/examples/rest-crud/README.md

 import {CrudRestComponent} from '@loopback/rest-crud';
 ```

-And the folowing component to the application constructor:
+And the following component to the application constructor:

 ```ts
 this.component(CrudRestComponent);